Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 You should never beg for reactions from your followers—but you should inspire your followers to react.

 One of the most effective ways to increase engagement with your posts (and therefore increase organic reach) is to appeal to your followers’ emotions.
-The more strongly people feel about a piece of content, the more likely they are to react, share, or comment on it.
+The more strongly people relate to a piece of content, the more likely they are to react, share, or comment on it.

 Not every feeling encourages people to share posts, though.
 Harvard Business Review published a study on what emotions were most associated with viral content, and here are the key takeaways: